 - As of April 2016, county or municipal animal control facilities, organizations that are contracted by a county or municipality to provide animal control, or any organization that shelters animals and receives funds from the Program must meet the requirements of Sections 2-1701 through 2-1705 of the Agriculture Article of the Code of Maryland.
 This law requires shelters have available to the public a "written veterinary care protocol" consistent with the Association of Shelter Veterinarians' Guidelines for Standards of Care in Animal Shelters, as well as a "written protocol for reclaiming animals".
-A copy of the law, the guidelines and an example of a Standards of Care Plan are posted on the Board of Veterinary Medical Examiners and Spay and Neuter Grants Program webpages on the MDA website: MDA.maryland.gov.
+A copy of the law, the guidelines and an example of a Standards of Care Plan are posted on the Board of Veterinary Medical Examiners website: MDA.maryland.gov.
 Applicants with shelters must be in compliance with the law. - The Applicant and personnel described in the application must have the qualifications and resources necessary to perform and complete the project proposal. - Applicants must complete and submit the grant application, with any required accompanied documents as specified in these Instructions and on the application forms, by close of business (before 5:01 PM EST) on or before the posted grant deadline as it appears on the Request for Proposals (RFP) and on the Program webpage: Maryland Spay and Neuter Grant Program. - Applicants must only propose projects that result in a net increase in spay and neuter procedures above the level of service they normally provide or accomplish.
-These funds cannot be used to maintain the organization's status quo or replace other funds. - Applicants and their organizations should have no history (within the last 3 years) of violations or fines with Maryland Animal Control authorities or the Maryland Board of Veterinary Medical Examiners.
+These funds cannot be used to maintain the organization's status quo or replace other funds. - Applicants, their organizations, and any veterinarians/clinics used should have no history (within the last three years) of violations or fines with Animal Control authorities or the Board of Veterinary Medical Examiners in their respective state of licensure.
 Any history of violations may be a basis for denying funding.
-If prior violations exist, the Applicant must provide a thorough explanation in the application of the violation and how it has been rectified. - As part of the Program legislation, MDA is required to collect quarterly shelter survey data from all county shelters.
+If prior violations exist, the Applicant must provide a thorough explanation in the application of the violation and how it has been rectified. - As part of the Program legislation, MDA is required to collect quarterly shelter survey data from all municipal shelters, which requests information about dog and cat shelter live intakes, and all outcomes.
 This data is used to track the impact the Program has on intake and euthanasia numbers over time.
-Applicants should be aware that if awarded a grant, organizations with private shelters must submit quarterly shelter survey data to MDA until the Program sunset in 2022.
+Applicants should be aware that if awarded a grant, organizations with private shelters must also submit quarterly shelter survey data to MDA.